Pagero HTTPS solutions

 Content-Length: 151

-Host: www.pageroonline.com
+Host: api.pageroonline.com

 Connection: Keep-Alive